-- 1. Carefully extend the telescopic aerial. - Press the On/Standby button to switch on the radio.
-If the radio has been used before the last used mode will be selected. - Press the Mode button as needed so that DAB Radio mode is selected on the display. - 4.
+- 1. Carefully extend the telescopic aerial. - Press and release the On/Off control to switch on the radio.
+If the radio has been used before the last used mode will be selected. - Press the Mode button as needed so that DAB radio mode is selected on the display. - 4.
 If this is the first time that DAB mode is used a scan of the Band III DAB channels will be carried out.
 The display will show 'Scanning'.
 (If the radio has been used before the last used station will be selected instead.)